Reserved Seats (Reserve Capacity) FAQs

-Reserved seats (AKA reserve capacity) is a new functionality added to the registration system that can save a certain number of seats for a specific group of students.
-This exciting new registration feature will help students enroll in the classes they need for their program and stay on track with their academic goals.
+Reserved seats — also known as reserve capacity — is a functionality that can save a certain number of seats for a specific group of students.
+This registration feature helps students enroll in the classes they need for their program and stay on track with their academic goals.

 Please be aware that the College or Department cannot override this reservation.
 If you find yourself in this situation, please choose another section of the course, refer to your Degree Planner to identify an alternative course, or consult with your advisor.
 If you have any other questions, you can contact Enrollment Services.

-The Q&A below should answer any questions or concerns you have regarding reserve capacity seating at CSULB.
+The FAQ below should answer any questions or concerns you have regarding reserve capacity seating at CSULB.

 Reserve capacity seats benefit students at all class levels by providing seats in critical courses.
-For example, students in a pre-major may find that seats have been set aside in certain courses that complete their Major Specific Requirements so they can declare their major on time.
-Seats can also be held in critical courses for new freshmen or new transfer students to provide course availability during SOAR.
+For example, students in a pre-major may find that seats have been set aside in certain courses that complete their Major-Specific Requirements so they can declare their major on time.
+Seats can also be held in critical courses for new first-year or transfer students to provide course availability during SOAR.

 The system will display the following message when you attempt to enroll: